 Here are some names and books you may be interested in.

-• Kianna Alexander‘s The Roses of Ridgeway historical series features African American heroines in the American West.
-These women find love with diverse heroes in Kissing the Captain, The Preacher’s Paramour, and Loving the Lawman.
+Kianna Alexander‘s The Roses of Ridgeway historical series features African-American heroines in the American West.
+These women find love with diverse heroes in Kissing the Captain, The Preacher’s Paramour, Love’s Sweet Melody, and Loving the Lawman.

-These are just a few talented African American historical romance writers working today.
-If you’re interested in this genre, there is an abundance of great books for you to enjoy!
+These are just a few talented African-American historical romance writers working today.
+If you’re interested in this genre, there are many great books to enjoy!

 Final Thoughts on Black Representation in Historical Romances